cmints/website/pages/documentation/pages/index.md

 {draft-pages-p[Paragraph in 'Draft pages' section]
-All page names starting with <fix>`_`</fix> are draft pages, those are only visible or generated only when `--draft` flag is passed to the server, build or deploy script.
+All page names starting with <fix>`_`</fix> are draft pages, those are only visible or generated only when <fix>`--draft`</fix> flag is passed to the server, build or deploy script.
 Those page will not be accessible otherwise, so you can make a use of those pages and keep them hidden in the production, while you and your team can continue working on it.
 }